Pacific Green: Post & Rail Furniture

 Post & Rail Furniture was started by Bruce Dowse and Peter Ryan in 1973 in Sydney, Australia.
 They created various styles of Australian furniture, including the INVESTMENT chair, using plantation wood in its pieces.

 International expansion

 As it expanded internationally in the late 1980s, the company rebranded as Pacific Green.
 Its goal was to create a viable substitute for tropical hardwoods by recycling plantation coconut palms.
 Although palms are extremely hard and durable, their unique properties made them difficult to work using conventional techniques.
 Starting in Papua New Guinea, and later in the Fiji, the company established the world’s first factory dedicated to the research and development of coconut palms.

 In 1996, Pacific Green opened its first US warehouse and showroom in Los Angeles, followed by retail outlets in Eastern Europe.
 In 2007, the company established an assembly plant in southern China and flagship retail stores in Asia.

+Current operations

+According to the company's official sales network, Pacific Green describes its current operations as including Australia as its global art and design centre, Hong Kong as its global headquarters and client coordination centre, and Huizhou as its predominate Palmwood craft and production centre led by director Henry Qi.
+The same page lists sales support across Asia, Australia, Europe, the Americas and the Middle East.